gfarb/gh-graphql-paginator/README.md

 # Simple GitHub GraphQL Paginator
-Simple GitHub GraphQL Paginator is a Node.js project that uses connections and cursor-based pagination to fetch all records of an applicable object from the GitHub GraphQL API
+Simple GitHub GraphQL Paginator is a Node.js project that uses cursor-based pagination to paginate a GitHub GraphQL query Connection for single object.

 ## Installation
 Use the Node package manager [npm](https://www.npmjs.com/) to install Simple GitHub GraphQL Paginator.